 Marriage is based on mutual healing, and it's often seen as the most effective type of therapy.

 Their findings were published in the book Getting the Love You Wanted in 1988, and this grew wider public attention.
 IRT soon moved forward and evolved, and today, there are over 2000 trained imago therapists that someone can see.

 The Theory Behind It

 The theory behind it is that a person's brain creates the caretakers' characteristics, including the best and the worst traits.
 This then creates a drive that's unconscious to repair the damages done during childhood, including the needs that weren't' met, and other such facets in the form of a partner that can give us what our caretakers didn't give to you.

 Essentially, we take what both love and disapproval feel and looks like from our parents.
-You may, for example; you might show love in being free-spirited, preoccupied, critical, or even ignoring.
+For example, you might show love in being free-spirited, preoccupied, critical, or even ignoring.
 You may develop over time what this is.
 You may also have the image established that you'll only feel love if you do what your parents tell you to do.
 It can even come forth in the form of "I have to help everyone else before I end up helping myself."